valory-xyz/mech-tools-dev/docs/index.md

 autonomy push-all
 ```

+After this the tool can be deployed to be used by a [Mech](#2-running-a-mech-locally).

+## 2. Running a Mech locally

+In order to deploy a Mech agent, register it on the Mech Marketplace and run it locally in order to test your tools, you can use the [quickstart](https://github.com/valory-xyz/quickstart/blob/main/README.md).

+## 3. Minting the tool

-**3.** Mint the tool [here](https://registry.olas.network/ethereum/components/mint) as a component on the Olas Registry;
-For this you need an address (EOA) and the hash of the meta-data file.
-In order to generate this hash, click on “Generate Hash & File” and provide the following information:
+Once a definitive version of the tool is ready, in order to receive dev rewards, you can mint the tool as a component on the Olas Registry.
+For this, go to the [Olas Registry](https://registry.olas.network/ethereum/components/mint).
+You need a funded address (EOA) to enter in the field "Owner address".
+In order to create the hash of the meta-data file, click on “Generate Hash & File” and provide the following information:

 - name (of the tool);
 - description (of the tool);